awinogradov/jo-cli/README.md

 # Jo

-`Jo` is the simple and scalable code generator that works.
-Builed for developers by developers with ❤️.
+`Jo` is a simple and scalable code generator that works.
+Built for developers by developers with ❤️.

 ### Features

-- 🏗️ JavaScript as template language — do what you want with any other packages in your templates;
+- 🏗️ JavaScript as a template language — do what you want with any other packages in your templates;
 - 🎨 Hooks for any state — format, validate, whatever with your templates;
 - 🚀 Support templates as npm-package — share tmeplates between teams and projects;